 Setting your workspace

-This guide explains how to set up your environment using the ragu-cli
+This guide explains how to set up your environment using the ragu-cli tool.

 It includes installing the CLI, creating an initial workspace and simple micro-frontend.